JosephLai241/URS/.github/CONTRIBUTING.md

 ## Community

+If the `issues` tab does not suffice, you can email me at urs_project@protonmail.com if you have additional comments, suggestions, or questions about this project.

 - If you know the answer (or a better solution to an existing answer) to a question that was listed in the `Issues` tab, feel free to contribute.

 - If you have a better implementation of existing code that will improve runtime or streamline existing code, follow the pull request process to suggest improvements.